FoalTS/foal/docs/versioned_docs/version-1.x/databases/using-another-orm.md

+---
-# Using Another ORM or Query Builder
+title: Using Another ORM or Query Builder
+sidebar_label: Using Another ORM
+---

 If you want to use another ORM/ODM (Sequelize, Objection.js, etc) or just do not want to use one at all, you can uninstall the `typeorm` and `@foal/typeorm` packages.
 The framework core is TypeORM-independent.